 The reality, of course, is not black and white.
-While it’s true that some of the work as we know it will radically change, it doesn’t mean that robots will take over the job market.
+While it’s true that some of the work as we know it will radically change, it doesn’t mean that computers will take over the job market.
 On the contrary, digitalization is powered by human interaction and social collaboration.

 Digital tools improve collaboration

 Many people think that technology is the only driver in digitalization.
 There are sociological factors too, like the basic need for working together and sharing information.
 The cornerstone of collaboration is access to data, and digital innovations are making that easier than before.

 The cornerstone of collaboration is access to data, and digital innovations are making that easier than before.

 In the future, data is owned by authors.
 Anyone can be an author and put information out there for others to use.
 People are digitally involved with each other, creating a collaborative space to plan together.
 They cooperate much more seamlessly than before because the software allows them to work together without the restrictions of time and place.

 Jobs will change their form, but that’s nothing new

 Of course, the introduction of digital tools means that some aspects of daily work will change.
 New systems need to be learned, and processes will be reformed with the integration of software.
 The learning process may seem arduous or scary, but it’s crucial in order to make work more effective, take part in sharing information, and stay on board with the inevitable digital development.